gradle/gradle/design-docs/dependency-management.md

 ## Story: Dependency resolution result exposes a consumer that is not a module version

 This story exposes different kinds of consumers for a dependency graph.
+The consumer is represented as the root of the dependency resolution result.

 - Result `root.id` should return a `ProjectComponentIdentifier` when a project configuration is resolved.
 - Result `root.id` should return an opaque `ComponentIdentifier` implementation when any other kind of configuration is resolved.